What is the purpose of After School mentoring?

 At each school, the Site Leader consults with teachers, counselors, administrators, nurse, and other staff to develop a list of students who are most likely to benefit from the program.

-How will students be notified that they have been selected to participate in FLOW?
+How will students be notified that they have been selected to participate in After School Mentoring?

 Each student will receive a letter of congratulations as well as a permission form to be completed by his/her parent(s)/guardian(s).